ysameh/Workshop2/README.md

-# Workshop2
+# Workshop 2

 ## Overview

-*Workshop2* is a project designed to build and deploy an application called **Pet Clinic** to a Tomcat server and configure Nagios to monitor Tomcat.
+*Workshop 2* is a project designed to build and deploy an application called **Pet Clinic** to a Tomcat server and configure Nagios to monitor Tomcat.
 The entire process is automated using Ansible and Jenkins.

 ## Project Structure